-In reality you have to invest money into it in order for your adds to run, even though “The Lazy Cash System” says at the beginning of their front page that you never have to invest or spend money.
+In reality, you have to invest money into it in order for your ads to run, even though “The Lazy Cash System” says at the beginning of their front page that you never have to invest or spend money.

 The long and short of it is what is called link posting, or posting ad links, which is nearly impossible to make money on.
 The Lazy Cash System is actually giving you misleading information on their site because they want your credit card info in their system.